When Should You Consider Rotator Cuff Surgery?

 Typically, a minor knee injury can be treated at home with the RICE method – Rest, Ice, Compression, and Elevation.
 These minor injuries will usually get better with rest and should show improvement of symptoms within 48 hours.

 You should seek treatment for a knee injury if you are experiencing the following symptoms:

 - Unbearable pain

 - Persistent swelling and inflammation of the knee

 - A feeling of instability in the knee

 If your knee pain lasts longer than a week, you should make an appointment to have your knee evaluated by your orthopedic doctor.
 Waiting too long or pushing through the pain may cause more damage and result in a more complicated treatment or recovery.

 Timely treatment is a benefit to both you and your knee.
 With advancements in orthobiologics and minimally invasive techniques, restoring knee mobility and functionality after injury is a reality for people of all ages.

-Dr. Ronak Patel is a Board-Certified Orthopedic Surgeon offering a full range of care for all problems of the knee and shoulder with a special interest in complex knee disorders.
-Book your appointment with Dr. Patel today: (630) 929-2249.
+Dr. Ronak Patel is a Board-Certified Orthopedic Surgeon offering a full range of care for all knee and shoulder problems with a special interest in complex knee disorders.